≡ Menu

 He Used an ATV Winch To Create an Epic Murphy Bed in His Cargo Trailer Camper

-Jim is a professional carpenter who is taking his skills to the road in his DIY cargo trailer camper he now calls home.
-After selling his big house of 25 years, Jim spent two months working and living in his cargo trailer, making it into a stealthy rig with room for all of his wood-working tools!
+Jim is a professional carpenter who takes his skills to the road in his DIY cargo trailer camper, which he now calls home.
+After selling his big house of 25 years, Jim spent two months working and living in his cargo trailer, making it into a stealthy rig with room for all of his woodworking tools!

 He used five different types of wood in the build, including some veneer he’d been saving for the right project for about 15 years.
 During the past year, he’s kept asking himself why on earth he didn’t make the move to nomadic, tiny living sooner!
 Check out the Tiny Home Tours interview below.